captn3m0/ideas/README.md

 [@ChettyArun was wondering](https://twitter.com/ChettyArun/status/1144534623642255360) how these were even made with Twitter.

 One line pitch: Make a simple webapp that uses the Twitter UI to generate Play your own Adventures.
 For bonus points, add support for [Twine](https://twinery.org/) or perhaps DNML to let people create these easily.

+# SVG to PNG on the Edge

+I wanted to generate SVG images based on Social Media sharing templates that could be re-purposed as header images for any of my articles.
+Such a solution would help bloggers immensely, since your Open Graph images can be easily dynamically generated.
+Same goes for people with static sites.
+(Generating a static SVG is much easier than generating PNG images).

+If you have a magic box that converts SVG images to PNG images just before serving them to Open Graph scrapers.
+You can implement such a box using CloudFlare workers for eg.

+A few more links on this: [[a](https://fransdejonge.com/2018/03/twitter-and-facebook-dont-support-svg-yet/), [[b]](https://github.com/BreakOutEvent/breakout-frontend/issues/234), [[c]](https://indieweb.org/The-Open-Graph-protocol#Does_not_support_SVG_images)

 ---